Digital User Experience Strategy

 Description

-Outcomes: Understand the principles of HCI and their application in persuasion; Apply design thinking to create innovative solutions; Design effective UI and UX systems for digital communication campaigns; Implement human-centered design approaches in digital strategies; Recognize and address ethical considerations in HCI for diverse audiences; Develop skills in virtual agent design for persuasion purpose; Create and evaluate a comprehensive project that integrates HCI, UI/UX, and ethical considerations.
+Outcomes: Understand the principles of user experience and their application in persuasion; Apply design thinking to create innovative solutions; Design effective UI and UX systems for digital communication campaigns; Implement human-centered design approaches in digital strategies; Recognize and address ethical considerations in user experience for diverse audiences; Develop skills in virtual agent design for persuasion purpose; Create and evaluate a comprehensive project that integrates UI/UX and ethical considerations.

 Enrollment Requirements